-The tiny North Otago township of Ōmarama can claim to be the gliding capital of New Zealand.
+The North Otago township of Ōmarama can claim to be the gliding capital of New Zealand.
 Ringed by mountains, the Ōmarama basin has the three main types of rising air currents used by glider pilots – thermals, hill lift and standing waves.
 Fans visit from around the globe, and the 1995 world gliding championships were held there.

 Trial flights and training are offered by regional gliding clubs and commercial operators catering for tourists.
 Certification as a ‘qualified glider pilot’ is equivalent to the private pilot’s licence for powered aircraft.
 Flying achievements for distance, height and duration are recognised by international awards known as badges, managed by the Fédération Aéronautique Internationale.

 Hang gliding and paragliding provide the simplest introduction to non-powered flying.
 Attached to a wing by a harness, the pilot uses air currents to stay aloft, and body weight or manual controls to change direction.
-The ability to achieve and sustain flight under your own efforts is one of the greatest rewards of these two sports.
+The ability to achieve and sustain flight through your own efforts is one of the greatest rewards of these two sports.

 Although stories of flights in kite-like contraptions date back many centuries, the modern hang glider was invented in 1947 by aeronautical engineer Francis Rogallo, who experimented with flexible wings that would respond to the wind.
-Hang gliding began in New Zealand in 1972, when American pilot Jeff Jobe made demonstration flights in the Mt Cook area.
+Hang gliding began in New Zealand in 1972, when American pilot Jeff Jobe made demonstration flights in the Aoraki/Mt Cook area.
 It quickly became popular, but there was a spate of fatal accidents.
 With the establishment of the New Zealand Hang Gliding Association in 1974, safety regulations for the sport were formulated, and a pilot rating system was introduced in 1976.
-The 1977 Oscar-nominated documentary Off the edge, set in the Southern Alps, encouraged many people to try the sport.
+The 1977 Oscar-nominated documentary Off the edge, set in the Southern Alps, encouraged more people to try the sport.

 Early hang glider pilots attempted some risky but spectacular stunts.
-In September 1973 Gerald Nairn, from Wairoa, flew both over and under the Auckland Harbour Bridge, much to the consternation of civil aviation authorities.
+In September 1973 Gerald Nairn, from Wairoa, flew both over and under the Auckland Harbour Bridge, to the consternation of civil aviation authorities.

 The modern hang glider frame is constructed from aluminium with wings of synthetic fabric, has a wing span of about 9.7 metres and weighs between 22 and 32 kilograms.
 The pilot is suspended from the glider in a harness at its centre of gravity.
-By shifting weight from side to side the pilot can bank and turn the craft; leaning forwards makes it descend; leaning backwards makes it climb.
+By shifting weight from side to side he or she can bank and turn the craft; leaning forwards makes it descend; leaning backwards makes it climb.
 Hang gliders are usually launched from hills or cliffs.
 Most flying sites are managed by local hang-gliding clubs.

 Paragliders, also known as parapentes, differ from hang gliders in that they consist of a simple wing inflated by the air that enters its gills during the launch.
-Also, paragliders do not have a rigid frame; rather, the pilot sits in a harness with a back protector.
+Paragliders do not have a rigid frame; the pilot sits in a harness with a back protector.
 This is suspended from the wing by four or five sets of lines, the last of which, the brake lines, are attached to handles.
 The direction of the glider is controlled by pulling on the brake handles.

 Paragliders became popular in Europe in the mid-1980s.
 A New Zealand paragliding pioneer was the mountaineer Rob Hall, who made experimental flights from the Port Hills near Christchurch, and then from Mt Hutt and peaks near the Hermitage Hotel.
 In December 1986 he became the first person to fly a paraglider from the summit of Mt Cook.

 The New Zealand Hang Gliding and Paragliding Association is now the national regulatory body for both sports, co-ordinating the activities of affiliated clubs, and organising competitions and festivals.
-Hang glider and paraglider pilots do not require a licence but must be members of the association, which grades pilots with ratings from beginner through to instructor and tandem.
+Hang glider and paraglider pilots do not require a licence but must be members of the association, which gives pilots ratings from beginner through to instructor and tandem.

 Microlights are extremely light aircraft powered by lightweight motors.
 They are tiny and slow-flying compared to the planes operated by aero clubs, or to ultralights (home-made aircraft).
 They first appeared in New Zealand in the early 1980s.
-Because they could take off and land in paddocks, they were soon being used for weed spraying and topdressing on farms, beach surveillance and other practical purposes as well as pleasure flying.
+Because they could take off from and land in paddocks, they were soon being used for weed spraying and topdressing on farms, beach surveillance and other practical purposes, as well as pleasure flying.